 There are many examples of AKEL's weakness and unpreparedness at crucial moments in Cyprus' history.
-First of all, there was the aforementioned withdrawal from the Diaskeptiki Conference due to pressure from the Right.
-In 1955, AKEL was caught unprepared by the start of the EOKA struggle, and 'quite unjustifiably' according to Ziartides, as Ezecias Papaioannou had received information in 1954 that an armed struggle was being prepared.
-(74) In the coup, AKEL 'was left completely unprepared and completely unsuspecting,' with the Party's Epawachung being more concerned with monitoring possible dissident members than with political developments in the country (84): 'Essentially the Party's leadership was paralysed'.
+First of all, there was the aforementioned withdrawal from Diaskeptiki due to pressure from the Right.
+In 1955, AKEL was caught unprepared by the start of the EOKA struggle, and "quite unjustifiably" according to Ziartides, as Ezekias Papaioannou had received information in 1954 that an armed struggle was being prepared.
+(74) In the coup, AKEL "was left completely unprepared and completely unsuspecting," with the Party's 'Vigilance' group being more concerned with monitoring possible dissident members than with political developments in the country (84): "Essentially the Party's leadership was paralysed".
 (87) Nor did AKEL ever put its hand on the fire on the Cyprus issue, culminating in the NO to the Annan Plan.